ItsAurelai/ItsAurelai/README.md

 - 🌱 I’m currently learning **Java and next.js**

 - 👨‍💻 All of my projects are available on this github page!
-Current: None
+Current: My AP CSA Class, no current personal projects.

 - 📫 How to reach me **You can find me on discord @itsaurelai or on any of my socials linked below**